Power restored in parts of Kenyan capital after major outage

 While the frequency and severity of outages in Kenya has fallen over the years, many firms still run stand-by generators to cope with any interruptions.

-Kenya has an installed electricity generating capacity of 2,341 megawatts, most of it from geothermal and hydroelectric power.
+Kenya has an installed electricity generating capacity of 2,341 MW, most of it from geothermal and hydroelectric power.
+(Reporting By Maggie Fick; Editing by Simon Cameron-Moore)

-In neighbouring Uganda, Umeme Limited, the country’s sole power distributor, said outages late on Tuesday caused by the Kenyan transmission system failure had been addressed.